Barack Obama discusses ‘Power Africa’ initiative during his visit to Nairobi, Kenya

 The President of the United States of America, Barack Obama, met Michael Wanyonyi, CEO and founder of Mibawa Suppliers, during his visit to the Power Africa Innovation Fair on Saturday 25th July.

-Michael showed the President a range of the solar products which Mibawa supplies across Kenya, including Azuri’s Indigo system, which the company has being selling successfully in Western Kenya since early 2012.
-Mibawa were Azuri’s first distributor in sub Saharan Africa.
+Michael showed the President a range of solar products which Mibawa supplies across Kenya, including Azuri’s Indigo system, which the company has been selling successfully in Western Kenya since early 2012.
+Mibawa were Azuri’s first distributor in sub-Saharan Africa.

 Obama then addressed journalists alongside Wanyonyi, discussing the ‘Power Africa’ initiative and its progress to date.

 “We are well on our way,” Obama said.
 The ‘Power Africa’ initiative has a goal of creating 30,000 megawatts of “new, cleaner electricity generation capacity”.

 For more information, visit News Vision’s article: Obama defends his ‘Power Africa’ Initiative